 Consuming high levels of alcohol increases the risk of developing liver cirrhosis, cancers and heart disease.
-4.2 litres of alcohol (equivalent to about 180 bottles of wine) per person per year are drunk in Jersey.
+Approximately 180 bottles of wine are drunk per person per year in Jersey.
 The Medical Officer of Health report (2010) identified key actions required to reduce the harm caused by alcohol, including: